mateusmedeiros/sinatra-bootstrap/README.md

 When I found it it was exactly what I was looking for, but I wanted bootstrap 3, so I made this fork just to bump the bootstrap and do a pull-request.
 Bootstrap 3 was significantly different though, so I ended up having to do a major revamp of the code, tweaking it for my needs in the process.

-Because of that, I decided to keep this fork separated, at least for now.
-He can feel free to pull this to a branch or use it as a base for his implementation or whatever (you can do that as well, whoever you are).
+Because of that, I decided to keep this fork separated, at least for now. mfojtik can feel free to pull this to a branch or use it as a base for his implementation or whatever (you can do that as well, whoever you are).
+This is licensed under [WTFPL](http://www.wtfpl.net/txt/copying/) for a reason.

 What it does right now?
 -----------------------